rhollings/java-script/react&redux/README.md

 # Components

 There are two ways to create a React component.
 The first way is to use a JavaScript function.
 Defining a component in this way creates a stateless functional component. think of a stateless component as one that can receive data and render it, but does not manage or track changes to that data.

+A stateless functional component is any function you write which accepts props and returns JSX.
+A stateless component, on the other hand, is a class that extends React.Component, but does not use internal state (covered in the next challenge).
+Finally, a stateful component is a class component that does maintain its own internal state.
+You may see stateful components referred to simply as components or React components.

+# Props